 Sublimation is one technique monks use.
 Redirected sexual energy can be transformed into true power.
 Testosterone is one of the hormones that regulates our sex drive.
 Use it to build a stronger body, to pursue advanced studies, to grow the mind, to train the spirit.
 A monk redirects it to gain penetrative concentration in meditation.

 Crushing it in business, conquering a mountain, or running an ultra marathon are impressive achievements.
 For me, self-mastery is like this.
-Perhaps it is greater- both because motivation is internal and because the opponents (Nature, ego & desire) are so powerful.
+Perhaps it is greater- both because motivation is internal and because the opponents (Nature, culture, ego & desire) are so powerful.
 Motivation is 100% internal.
 I can't Instagram my success over my own undisciplined mind, so there is no social proof to encourage me on.
 There are no trophies or accolades for conquering one's own weaknesses.
 That which is in me must be greater than the power which destroys men.

-But we are wired for love and connection.
+Again, this is not a path for every man.
+We are wired for love and connection.
 "Coiled in shells of loneliness, " the poet Maya Angelou wrote, we wait "for Love to liberate us into life."
 One team of researchers identified "primary, discrete, interrelated emotion-motivation systems" related to what we call love and lust (Fisher at el, 2002).
 "Each emotion-motivation system is associated with a specific constellation of neural correlates and a distinct behavioral repertoire," researchers wrote.
 One system is linked with the dopaminergic pathway and its neural architecture, one with the serotonergic pathway and its neural architecture, one with the testosterone system, and one with the estrogen system.

 People who express more of the traits associated with the serotonergic system tend to be calm, affable, and people oriented.
 They enjoy networking.
 Duty and loyalty are highly valued.
 They are cautious but not fearful.
 They think concretely.
 They are not impulsive with money, actions, or feelings.
 Security, structure, and order are core needs.
 They tend to uphold social norms.
 Many are traditional and tend to have a strong moral code.
 They don't get bored easily, which enables them to be methodical, hardworking, and dependable.
-They are often regarded as pillars of the community.

 People who express more of the traits associated with testosterone tend to excel at analytical and strategic thinking.
 They can be direct, decisive, exacting and tough minded.
 They are often competitive, skeptical, and emotionally contained.
 They approach dating and relationships the same way they approach their other interests, by rationally analyzing their hopes, needs and intentions.
 They prefer “rule-based systems” and have an aptitude for math, mechanics, computers, engineering and/or music.
 They seek partners who share their goals and tend to gravitate to those who weigh alternatives, listen actively, handle conflicts deftly and are emotionally expressive.
-Because they have difficulty dealing with “controlling” people, they tend to be attracted to those who are flexible, even indecisive.

 People who express more of the traits associated with estrogen are skilled at handling people.
 They intuit what others are thinking and feeling.
 They artfully read facial expressions, postures, gestures, and tone of voice, so can be introspective and self-analytical.
 They take pleasure in delving into the strengths and weaknesses of relationships (Fisher, 2007).